kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 ceph osd pool create vms 64 64 replicated

 This conclude are first part !.
 The CEPH Cluster Creation.

+We will use those pools the following way:

+* "images" pool: For Glance Images Storage Backend.
+* "volumes" pool: For a Cinder Storage Backend.
+* "backups" pool: For Cinder Backups Storage Backend.
+* "vms" pool: For Nova/Libvirt instance ephemeral storage backend.

 ### Extra notes for production CEPH Clusters.